taylorsussex/AutomaticReplayViewer/README.txt

 	- This will hide the heads up display during playback
 - Hide Inputs
 	- This will hide the player inputs during playback

+BlazBlue Centalfiction
+- Hide Gauge
+	- This will hide the health/meter/assist gauges during playback
+- Hide Window
+	- This will hide the playback controls window during playback

 Textboxes that contain keybindings maybe cleared by right-clicking on them